Fear of Flying? How Hypnosis Helps You Overcome Flight Anxiety

 The good news?
 This fear response can be retrained.

-What Hypnosis Actually Does
+What Hypnosis Does for Fear of Flying

 Hypnosis is not mind control.
 Instead, it simply helps your mind access a more receptive, relaxed state, where real change becomes possible.